Ronnie1410/RTES-Projects/README.md

 # RTES-Projects

-The projects are deveooped on NXP-IMIMXRT-1050B eval boards.
+The projects are developed on NXP-IMIMXRT-1050B eval boards.